wp-blocks/cf7-antispam/readme.txt

 4. The configuration page for this plugin is located in the submenu "Antispam" under the Contact Form 7 menu

 ==Support==
-Community support via the [support forums](https://wordpress.org/support/plugin/contact-form-7-antispam/) on wordpress.org Open an issue on [GitHub](https://github.com/erikyo/contact-form-7-antispam)
+Community support: via the [support forums](https://wordpress.org/support/plugin/contact-form-7-antispam/) on wordpress.org Bug reporting (preferred): file an issue on [GitHub](https://github.com/erikyo/contact-form-7-antispam)

 = Contribute =
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: